wwmoraes/site/content/posts/are-you-a-devops-engineer/index.md

 ![https://tenor.com/en-GB/view/burn-in-hell-elmo-fire-flame-gif-8764555](https://media.tenor.com/X1UBzspDL3kAAAAC/burn-in-hell-elmo.gif)

-On top of that, big companies may try to *empower* the product teams by delegating to them their own infrastructure management (see again [operation is not the job](#operation-is-not-the-job)).
+On top of that, big companies may try to *empower* the product teams by delegating to them their infrastructure management (see again [operation is not the job](#operation-is-not-the-job)).
 While the business believes this is automation and best practices, developers lose considerable time to learn, maintain and troubleshoot the custom solutions they need to handle.

-The platform team then has to deal with a surge of developers asking for help to troubleshoot the black box they call platform, and it snowballs.
+The platform team then has to deal with a surge of developers asking for help to troubleshoot the black box they call the platform, and it snowballs.
 Ultimately they will create a support team to block those, following the ITIL practices.
-They may also document everything in their own terms to justify rejecting any requests for help.
+They may also document everything on their terms to justify rejecting any requests for help.

 ![https://tenor.com/en-GB/view/the-it-crowd-moss-the-it-crowd-the-it-crowd-fire-moss-the-it-crowd-fire-richard-ayoade-gif-15210949](https://media.tenor.com/PRN-EHOCuHwAAAAd/the-it-crowd-moss-the-it-crowd.gif)

 ## Aftermath

 Misuse of the DevOps term and its partial implementation leads to a poor developer experience.
 Managers think process automation works fine, while the reality is that developers struggle to figure out how to consume the solutions provided.
 Troubleshooting becomes a drag.
-Operations then soars up, scaling proportionally with the engineering area size.
+Operations then soar up, scaling proportionally with the engineering area size.

 Flimsy integrations add up to that.
 Due to what I consider a misinterpretation of agility, managers may see a proper integration as something that doesn't deliver value to the external customer and is not worth the investment.
 This means a quick win using a convoluted and error-prone script running on a hidden pipeline sounds better than a properly designed and engineered solution.